DontPanicO/fastapi-distributed-websocket/README.md

 # FastAPI Distributed Websockets

-A library to implement websockets for distibuted system based on FastAPI
+A library to implement websockets for distibuted system based on FastAPI.

+**N.B.: This library is still under development and is not ready for production.**

 ## Problems of scaling websockets among multiple servers in production